zjzshyq/zjzshyq.github.io/USL_final_paper.md

 **Abstract:** Startup recommendation for new users without any behavior data is always a challenge for the recommendation system.
-We can use several advanced algorithms or strategies to deal with the startup in real production.
+We can use several advanced algorithms or strategies to deal with the startup in real production which can be a classic task in cell phone application.
 However, in this course, we do not have so many tools in the box we discussed in class.
 Using the k-means to cluster old users to get centers, and getting the center with a minimum distance from the new user is the feasible solution to